To content

 • Accepting and rejecting friend requests

-We used feedback from each session for improving the prototype for the next session, to which we invited the same participants back.
+We used the feedback from each session to improve the web prototype for the next session, to which the users were invited back.

-The participants gave fantastic feedback!
-They were respectful but didn’t hold back at all.
-If we had screwed up, we got to hear it loud and clear!
+The users gave great constructive feedback!
+They were respectful, but didn’t hold back either.
+If we had made a mistake, we got to hear it loud and clear.

-It was humbling to learn how even the slightest adjustments to the HTML markup and copywriting could improve or break the usability and accessibility of the prototype.
-We learned the hard way that we had to be thorough with this for not wasting valuable time in the sessions.
+It was humbling to learn how the slightest adjustments to HTML markup and UX Copy could solve or break the accessibility of a certain piece of the design.
+We had to be thorough and avoid basic mistakes to not waste session time.

-In this project I learned that great accessibility takes a lot of time to get right and almost no time at all to screw up.
+I learned that great accessibility takes a lot of time to get right and almost no time to screw up

-In total, we held four group sessions.
-However, I also made two home visits to one participant for additional testing.
-Two other participants also did more testing at home and answered detailed questions over email.
-They were keen on helping us, which was lovely.
+In total, we held four group testing sessions.
+I also made two home visits to one participant for additional testing.
+Two other participants also did more testing on their own and answered detailed questions over email.

-The Facebook API wasn't meant to create Facebook outside of Facebook.
-As expected, this became a huge struggle for the developers.
-For some features that we were obligated to implement we had to be clever.
-For example, The API did allow us to retrieve unread messages, but not mark them as read.
-Hence, we simply listed the latest active message threads in descending order.
-It wasn't perfect, but it was good enough and tested well.
+The Facebook API wasn't meant for building Facebook outside of Facebook.
+As expected, this became a huge struggle.
+For some must-have features we had to get creative.
+For example, the API allowed us to retrieve unread messages, but not mark them as read.
+Hence, we just listed the latest active message threads in descending order.
+It wasn't perfect, but it tested well.

 Result and impact